Schema markup explained: Enhancing SEO and AEO with structured data

 Google’s rich results test

 Google’s rich results test takes schema markup validation a step further.
 It can handle URLs or snippets just like Schema.org, and it checks the code to validate that it runs.
 Then, it also offers a preview showing how the content’s rich result might appear, and it gives recommendations for other properties to include.
 After adding schema markup, you can check Google Search Console to see if new rich results or structured data errors show up under the 'Enhancements' section.
-Validating your structured data is an ongoing process, especially if you frequently update prices, reviews, or listings.
+Validating your structured data is an ongoing process, especially if you're frequently updating prices, reviews, or listings.

-Five best practices for schema markup
+5 best practices for schema markup

 To help your schema markup get results, follow these five fundamental principles.